nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 * For modules maintined in GitHub, enable the `snyc` integration and review/land the PRs generated.
 * Test and ensure that the module runs/passes tests on the latest LTS versions.
-This will reduce risk when upadates are required for Node.js security releases.
+This will reduce risk when updates are required for Node.js security releases.